edgary777/RaspberryPi-ssh-tunneling/README.md

 # SSH Tunneling with a client raspberry pi

 ## Prerequisites
--You need to have access to a public ssh server (Digital Ocean, AWS, etc...) and a raspberry pi.
+- You need to have access to a public ssh server (Digital Ocean, AWS, etc...) and a raspberry pi.
--install autossh ``sudo apt install autossh``
+- install autossh ``sudo apt install autossh``

 ## Setup